Efficient Manifold and Subspace Approximations with Spherelets: Applications, Algorithms and Examples

-The Euler spiral is a common example in the manifold learning literature with curvature linear with respect to the arc length parameter, that is, $\kappa(s)=s$ for all $s$.
-Figure 1(c) shows the comparative performance of local PCA and SPCA with respect to the number of partitions vs MSE.
-Clearly SPCA has much better performance than PCA, as it requires only 14 partitions to achieve an $\mathrm{MSE}$ of about $10^{-4}$, while PCA requires 120 partitions to achieve a similar error.
-Figure 1(a) and (b) show the projected test dataset with different partitions described in different colors.
-It is clear that there are fewer pieces of circles than tangent lines and the estimated $\widehat{M}$ is smoother in the second panel, reflecting better approximation by SPCA.
+{\bf Euler Spiral}.
+We generate $2500$ training and $2500$ test samples from the Euler spiral with Gaussian noise with variance $0.01$.
+Figure \ref{fig:spherelets_MSE}(a) and (b) show the projected test dataset with different partitions described in different colors.
+It is clear that there are fewer pieces of circles than lines and the estimated $\widehat{M}$ is smoother in the second panel, reflecting better approximation by SPCA.
+Figure \ref{fig:spherelets_MSE}(c) shows the comparative performance of local PCA and SPCA with respect to log of number of partitions vs log of MSE.
+Clearly SPCA has much better performance than PCA, as it requires only 14 partitions to achieve an MSE of about $10^{-7}$, while PCA requires 120 partitions to achieve a similar error.

-\paragraph{Example 2: Seals dataset} Data are available in R-package $\mathrm{ggplot2}$.
-This dataset has $D=4$ attributes, and $1155$ samples.
-We choose $867$ samples randomly as the training set and the remaining $288$ samples as the test set and set $d=1$.
-Figure 1(d) shows the comparative performance of PCA and SPCA.
-From the figure it is clear that for the same number of partitions, the MSE of SPCA is much lower than PCA.
+{\bf Economics}.
+As introduced in Section \ref{sec:intro}, the Economics dataset has $D=5$ attributes and $576$ samples.
+We choose $460$ samples randomly as the training set and the remaining $116$ samples as the test set for cross validation.
+We choose $d=1$ as the first principal component explains $99.7\%$ of the variance.
+Figure \ref{fig:spherelets_MSE}(d) shows that SPCA has much better performance than PCA, as it requires only 8 partitions to achieve an MSE of $0.81$, while PCA requires 26 partitions to achieve a similar error.